- Created: Friday, 10 August 2018 14:30

 The private sector will be tightly controlled and reined in whenever it undermines the interests of national development.
 Evidence of this was seen in August 2017, when the issuing of licences for self-employment was frozen.
 Authorities analysing the impact of self-employment worked to create an adequate legislative framework to enforce taxation, prevent exploitative practices and the concentration of wealth, and strengthen mechanisms to ensure that private profits have social benefits.
 From 8 October 2018, the process of issuing licences will resume, but with greater restrictions on existing and new private businesses; for example, only one licence will be granted to each Cuban for private work.
 Tax concessions previously granted for those who hire more than five workers will be removed.
 Financial transactions must pass through a bank account.
 Other measures will clamp down on tax avoidance.

 The new Constitution also introduces political and institutional changes to give greater autonomy and authority to the municipalities, strengthening the relationship between the people and the representatives they directly elect.
-The Provincial Assemblies will be abolished, replaced by Provincial Governors and Councils made up of municipal presidents.
+The Provincial Assemblies will be abolished, replaced by Provincial Governors and Councils made up of municipal presidents and leaders of the municipal administrative councils.
 The aim is to decentralise and streamline authority, to improve administrative efficiency.

 Power and responsibility will be more balanced at the top of government.
 New roles of President and Vice President of the Republic will be created.
 Until now, there has been a president of the Council of State.
-This will now be the role of a Prime Minister, who will head the Council of State and the Council of Ministers.
+The President of the Republic will preside over the Council of State while the Prime Minister (designated by the President and approved by the National Assembly) will preside over the Council of Ministers.
 There will also be a new National Electoral Council.
 These posts will be elected by the National Assembly, delegates representing the entire population.
-There will be age restrictions and voting majorities required.
+There will be age restrictions, term limits (presidential post) and voting majorities required.
 The other powerful role will remain the General Secretary of the CCP, a post Raul Castro will likely hold until 2020.

 The new Constitution has more detail on the rights and responsibilities of Cuban citizens.
 It codifies the right to equality, without discrimination on the basis of gender, sexual orientation, disability or any other form ‘harmful to human dignity’.
 Religious freedom, and the right to change religion, will be protected.
 Marriage will be recognised as ‘between two individuals’, rather than ‘a man and a woman’, endorsing same-sex marriage.
 Mariela Castro, Director of the Cuban National Centre for Sex Education, and an activist for LGBTQ+ rights in Cuba celebrated this, saying it reflects ‘the maturity achieved by the revolutionary process’.